HanielB/2020.1-lp/_lessons/06-languages/ast-evals.md

 val state = [("x", IConst 3), ("y", IConst 78), ("z", IConst 676)];
 ```

-We define a helper function to look for values in an associotion list:
+We define a helper function to look for values in an association list:

 ``` ocaml
 fun lookup [] id = raise Match